ctrueden/ctrueden.github.io/_pages/deus/SessionMon02.md

 Thorpe is thankfully talked out of his crazy plan to break into StratCo's headquarters.

 Moss contacts Ian and Ariona to tell them he'd like to see them and all their companions as soon as possible.
 They gather everyone, and go to Moss's new location.
 They're pretty sure...again...that no one followed them.
-Inside is Moss holding a metal hand, an ((NPCBryant|unconscious man)), a ((CharPublicGriffin|creepy droid)), but no Zee.
+Inside is Moss holding a metal hand, an [unconscious man](NPCBryant), a [creepy droid](CharPublicGriffin), but no Zee.
 The ghost stares at the unconscious man, yells, "You bastard!" and gathers his energies to attack.

 THE END